-"A tennis center in my mind is really a means of socializing the youth who use it, to help build character, self confidence, enhance their self image."
-Arthur Ashe We use tennis, a sport for life, as a vehicle for change for at-risk youth from low income families at PAST&E in Portland, OR.
-Making tennis accessible to low income children has served as a catalyst to build a team environment involving parents, teachers, coaches and volunteers who are dedicated to the development of each child.
+"A tennis center in my mind is really a means of socializing the youth who use it, to help build character, self confidence, enhance their self image." - Arthur Ashe.
+We use tennis, a sport for life, as a vehicle for change for underserved youth from low income families at PT&E in Portland, OR.
+Making tennis accessible to low income children has served as a catalyst to build a team environment involving parents, teachers, coaches and volunteers who are dedicated to the development of each child

-Partnering with local schools and after-school coordinators, PAST&E identifies at-risk, low-income youth for our free programs.
+Partnering with local schools and after-school coordinators, PT&E identifies underserved, low-income youth for our free programs.
 In a structured environment children receive tutoring, learn academic strategies and life skills to foster self-sufficiency.
 They participate in fitness and tennis, and earn advanced tennis instruction by demonstrating strong academics and life skills practices.
 Once in high school, youth give back in our mentorship program, staying involved through college

 Our long-term impact can be described in 3 ways: 1.
 Participants practice the fundamental skills for athletic and academic success in elementary and middle school, then in high school they become leaders and mentors in our PT&E program.
 2. Through our parent tennis lessons and low-cost junior tournaments, tennis is accessible and able to unite families in the long term.
 3. By managing our own tennis facility PT&E provides a second home and employment opportunities to our families.